ibm-cloud-docs/discovery-data/cm-edit-collection.md

     ```
     {: screen}

-    You don't need to take any action.
+    You can ignore the message.
 The index is rebuilt automatically when you click *OK*.

 1. Click **OK** to verify the change.
 1. Click **Close** to return to the *Collections* page.